-The Blue Crane Route area comprises of the primary node of KwaNojoli, which is the main commercial hub, two secondary service centres i.e. Pearston and Cookhouse, and vast rural commercial farmlands.
-According to the Community survey that was conducted 2016, the municipality's population has moved from 36 002 to 36 063, 0.17% growth rate and the survey conducted in 2021 by IHS global insight reflects the population projection of 39 100 to 41 200 from 2021-2026.
-The average annual growth rate is 1%.
+The Blue Crane Route Municipality comprises of the primary node of KwaNojoli, which is the main commercial hub, two secondary service centres i.e. Pearston and Cookhouse, and vast rural commercial farmlands.
+According to Census conducted by StatsSA 2022, the population of Blue Crane Route Municipality has increased to 49 883 compared to Census 2011 which was 36 002 and Community survey conducted in 2016 which was 36063, reflecting 0,17 population growth rate .
 This therefore indicates that the growth rate of the population is very slow due to number of issues flowing from migration, death and birth rate.

 KwaNojoli is an administrative seat of the municipality and situated at the foot of the Boschberg Mountain.
 Blue Crane Route Municipality has 6 Wards and eleven (11) Councillors who constitute Council.
-The figures below reflect the findings as per Census 2011; the community survey 2016 reflects the overall growth of the area not at ward level:
+In terms of the population per ward, Census 2022 reflects the overall growth of the area not at ward level.